Talbina

 Talbina is a porridge made from barley flour, formed by adding milk and honey to the dried barley powder.
 The name comes from the Arabic word laban meaning milk, because of its resemblance to milk, as it is soft and white.

 Nutrition

 Barley is a good source of insoluble and soluble dietary fiber.
 The soluble fiber portion contains the richest source of beta-glucans compared to any other grain; these can aid immune function.
 Barley also contains B vitamins, iron, magnesium, zinc, phosphorus, and copper, and is one of the richest sources of chromium, which is important in maintaining blood glucose levels.
 Talbina, particularly its barley and honey components, is rich in antioxidants and contains a high concentration of tocols and tocotrienols, oils that help reduce the risk of cancer and heart disease..
 Barley has been cited as a possible food to increase tryptophan, and thus serotonin in the body.

 Cultural significance

 Ibn Sina, in his 11th-century work The Canon of Medicine, wrote of the healing effects of barley water, soup and broth for fevers.

 Religious significance

 Islam

-It has been recommended by Muhammad and is generally considered a "prophetic medicine".
+It was recommended by Muhammad and is generally considered "prophetic medicine".